jaredmcateer/.files/README.md

 ### Prerequites

 There is some preambulatory stuff I install (some of it necessary for this to work and some of it not.)
-Mostly everythign is included in the [system-setup.sh](https://github.com/jaredmcateer/.files/blob/master/system-setup.sh) file.
+Mostly everything is included in the [system-setup.sh](https://github.com/jaredmcateer/.files/blob/master/system-setup.sh) file.